Rome restaurant faces wave of tourist complaints after $500 bill goes viral

 In addition to the €349.50 total for food, the tourists were charged an extra €80 for the tip.

-A number of other diners have also come forward to claim that they too have been ripped off by the restaurant.
+A number of other diners have also come forward to claim that they, too, have been ripped off by the restaurant.

 Minh Ngoc Bui, who is Vietnamese but lives in Germany, is one of several people who left accounts on Tripadvisor of their alleged experiences at the establishment.